 - Assistance in including pets in safety planning

-- Legal advocacy to assist victims in listing their pets on temporary protective orders and in establishing proof of ownership of their pets
+- Legal advocacy to assist victims in listing their pets on temporary protective orders.

 Our Outreach Services Program includes: